 460-340 BC—Famed Greek scholars, Hippocrates and Aristotle, wrote about the eruption pattern of teeth as well as tooth decay, gum disease, and the use of wires to stabilize loose teeth and fractured jaws.

 50 AD—Roman encyclopaedist, Aulus Cornelius Celsus, wrote extensively about oral diseases, as well as various dental treatments.
+The Romans brushed their teeth with a urine-based toothpaste.
+The ammonia in the urine helped keep their teeth white.
+Eventually the Romans began using a mixture of pulverized brick, chalk, and salt.

 14th Century—Guy de Chauliac invents the “dental pelican,” a primitive forceps so named due to its resemblance to the bird’s beak.

 1685—The first dental textbook written in English, Operator for the Teeth, by Charles Allen, is published.
+The boar bristle toothbrush was introduced to the west, Europeans were scrubbing their teeth with a cloth or sponge dipped in salt solutions or sulfur oils.

 1728—French physician, Pierre Fauchard, publishes The Surgeon Dentist.
 Fauchard has been credited as the “father of modern dentistry,” and some of his many contributions include operative methods of tooth restoration, as well as a scientific explanation of dentistry.